dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The second segment of the URL path, `{name:alpha}`:

 * Is bound to the `name` parameter.
-* The captured value is stored in [HttpRequest.RouteValues](xref:Microsoft.AspNetCore.Http.HttpRequest.RouteValues*).
+* Is captured and stored in [HttpRequest.RouteValues](xref:Microsoft.AspNetCore.Http.HttpRequest.RouteValues*).

 The endpoint routing system described in this document is new as of ASP.NET Core 3.0.
 However, all versions of ASP.NET Core support the same set of route template features and route constraints.

-The following code shows an example of routing with [health checks](xref:host-and-deploy/health-checks) and authorization and middleware:
+The following example shows routing with [health checks](xref:host-and-deploy/health-checks) and authorization:

 [!code-csharp[](routing/samples/3.x/RoutingSample/AuthorizationStartup.cs?name=snippet)]

 [!INCLUDE[](~/includes/MTcomments.md)]

-This preceding demonstrates how:
+The preceding example demonstrates how:

 * The authorization middleware can be used with routing.
 * Endpoints can be used to configure authorization behavior.

 The <xref:Microsoft.AspNetCore.Builder.HealthCheckEndpointRouteBuilderExtensions.MapHealthChecks*> call adds a health check endpoint.
-Chaining this call to <xref:Microsoft.AspNetCore.Builder.AuthorizationEndpointConventionBuilderExtensions.RequireAuthorization*> attaches an authorization policy to the endpoint.
+Chaining <xref:Microsoft.AspNetCore.Builder.AuthorizationEndpointConventionBuilderExtensions.RequireAuthorization*> on to this call attaches an authorization policy to the endpoint.

 Calling <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication*> and <xref:Microsoft.AspNetCore.Builder.AuthorizationAppBuilderExtensions.UseAuthorization*> adds the authentication and authorization middleware.
 These middleware are placed between <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting*> and `UseEndpoints` so that they can: